Degrees and Certifications:

 Miss Keshawna Harrell

 Welcome to third grade!
 I am excited to work with you as a “teacher and parent” team to help make your child's overall learning experience a positive and challenging one.
 Third grade is a critical year and can be very difficult for students.
 The material will be in depth and rigorous.
-Students will be taking several assessments such as the Reading and Math EOG, Reading and Math County and State Benchmarks, Read to Achieve Test and I-Station Assessments.
+Students will be taking several assessments such as the Reading and Math EOG, Reading and Math County and State Benchmarks, Read to Achieve Test and I-Ready Assessments.
 Students are expected to pass these assessments in order to be promoted to the fourth grade.
 Remember the educational process begins at home.

 We will read several stories that align with the standards and participate in activities to enhance the students’ reading and comprehension skills.
 We will also be working with graphic organizers such as character maps and Venn diagrams.
 There will be a spelling and reading assessment once per week.
 During reading class, we will also spend time developing our phonetic awareness, vocabulary, and spelling skills.
 Most importantly, we will be working to develop your child’s writing.
 In math, we will focus on place value, regrouping with addition and subtraction, multiplication and division, graphing, geometry, measurement, time, and fractions.
 In social studies, we will read, study, and participate in lessons about the United States.
 This includes understanding of historical and geographic elements, government/civics, and economics.
 In science, we will be learning about body systems, the earth and moon, transfer of energy, and plants/life cycles.